 Comparison

 VidNotes and Sonix are both AI-powered transcription tools, but they serve different workflows.
-Sonix is a web-based platform built for batch transcription and translation, popular with media companies and teams that process large volumes of audio and video files.
+Sonix is a web-based platform built for batch transcription and translation, popular with media companies and teams that process large volumes of audio and video.
 It scored 92.83% on recent accuracy benchmarks and supports 53+ languages with automated translation.
-VidNotes is built for individual knowledge workers who want to extract insights from video content, not just transcribe it.
-Beyond transcription, VidNotes generates AI summaries, flashcards, action items, and offers an AI chat interface.
-VidNotes works on iOS, web (app.vidnotes.app), and as a Chrome extension, with Android coming soon.
+VidNotes is built for individual knowledge workers who want to pull insights from video, not just transcribe it.
+Beyond transcription, it generates AI summaries, flashcards, action items, and offers an AI chat interface.
+It runs on iOS, web (app.vidnotes.app), and as a Chrome extension, with Android on Google Play.
 If you process dozens of files and need translation workflows, Sonix is purpose-built for that.
 If you want to turn individual videos into structured knowledge with AI analysis, VidNotes goes deeper at a lower price.

 | Feature | VidNotes | Sonix |